Frequently asked questions

 Why choose Chinese medicine?

 According to a survey in the Times newspaper, over seventy percent of doctors would recommend acupuncture to their patients as a complementary form of treatment.
 Acupuncture is becoming a modern medicine science, with the advances of electro-acupuncture, laser acupuncture and TENS Pain Management.
 Acupuncture is also fast becoming accepted as a mainstream form of treatment.
-At New China Acupuncture Centre it has been a long established leader in this field having been started in 1976.
+At New China Acupuncture Centre, practitioner Hoc Ku Huynh has been a long established leader in this profession, having started his clinical practice in 1976.